Are there roof granules in your gutter? Is your roof’s color uneven? Have you noticed water stains in your attic?

 - Are you missing shingles or flashing?

-- Do you see a large amount of shingle granules?
+- Do you see a large number of shingle granules?

 If you notice lots of roofing debris, this means your roof has advanced wear.
 While you’re up there, check to make sure the gutters are flowing freely and not clogged with leaves or other blockages.